open-telemetry/oteps/0002-telemetry-without-manual-instrumentation.md

     * Note that this also makes it easy to test against multiple different versions of any given library
 * A fully pluggable architecture, where plugins can be registered at runtime without requiring changes to the central repo at github.com/open-telemetry
     * E.g., for ops teams that want to write a plugin for a proprietary piece of legacy software they are unable to recompile
+* Augemntation of whitebox instrumentation by blackbox instrumentation (or, perhaps, vice versa).
+That is, not only can the trace context be shared by these different flavors of instrumentation, but even things like in-flight Span objects can be shared and co-modified (e.g., to use runtime interposition to grab local variables and attach them to a manually-instrumented span).

 ## Trade-offs and mitigations